smartinternz02/SBSPS-Challenge-5538-AI-Assisted-Farming-for-Crop-Recommendation-Farm-Yield-Prediction-Application/README.md

 The web app is hosten on this link : https://digital-farming-42064.web.app/#/ Note : you may encounter error or lag due to CORS policy in IBM cloud which prevents http request to access data.
 For testing please Run on local machine using given code.

+The android APK is also available in the repository.